The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 Although you are unlikely to finalise a sale without any face-to-face contact with the purchaser, if you use a website to advertise properties the Electronic Commerce (EC Directive) Regulations 2002 will apply.
 These are also covered in 'Consumer contracts: distance sales'

 The Energy Performance of Buildings (England and Wales) Regulations 2012 create the responsibility of the seller to provide an Energy Performance Certificate (EPC) to the potential buyer.
 If it is being rented, then it is the responsibility of the landlord to provide the EPC to the potential tenant.
 An agent for the landlord or seller must ensure an EPC has been commissioned for the property before marketing and make all reasonable efforts to ensure the EPC has been obtained within seven days of first marketing the property.
 See also 'Energy Performance Certificates'.

 The Consumers, Estate Agents and Redress Act 2007 places a requirement on estate agents to belong to an approved redress scheme.
-There are currently three schemes you may join, which are operated by The Property Ombudsman Limited, Ombudsman Services and the Property Redress Scheme.
-Further information can be found on the Redress scheme registration for estate agencies section of the GOV.UK website.
+The current schemes are operated by The Property Ombudsman Limited and the Property Redress Scheme.
+Further information on the redress schemes can be found on the GOV.UK website.